LiteLight

 Add a Vanilla JS Lightbox in 3 Steps

 Why choose LiteLight as your vanilla JS lightbox?
-Zero dependencies, under 10KB total, maximum performance.
+Zero dependencies, ~4 KB gzip (JS + CSS), TypeScript types included, and CSS theming via custom properties.
 Works with any framework or plain HTML — no jQuery required.

-Step 1: Install the JS Lightbox
+Step 1: Install and include JS + CSS

 Install via npm — LiteLight is the most lightweight js lightbox on npm with zero dependencies: